SEG3502A24/lab8-nassyte/README.md

 Client side (on branch client):
 - modified employee service to match with server schema
-- modified package.json to resolve existing dependency conflicts
+- modified package.json to resolve existing dependency conflicts in starter code